Author: Albert Fenech

 My Greatest Stroke of Fortune which Changed my Life

 Meeting Lyn Funnell at Horsted Keynes!
-By Albert Fenech I was brought up and schooled in England and later permanently returned to Malta in 1965 but over the la...
+By Albert Fenech I was brought up and schooled in England and later permanently returned to Malta in 1965 but over the last...
 Read more.

 Animals & Wildlife, Forestry and Nature, Further Afield, History